 Program admission requirements

-To be considered for admission to the program, a student must apply to both the Student Affairs program and the Graduate College (refer to the Graduate College, Admission to Graduate Studies, Admission Requirements).
+To be considered for admission to the program, a student must submit a Graduate Application as well as the Student Affairs program application.

 In addition to the Graduate College admission requirements, the Student Affairs program requires the following:

 - A grade point average of at least 2.75 on a 4.00 scale, OR at least a 2.75 grade point average on a 4.00 scale for the last 60 hours of academic course work.

 - A GRE (Graduate Record Examination) score of 290 combined on the verbal and quantitative (875 under the old scoring system before August 1, 2011).

 - A written “Statement of Purpose” containing long-term professional or personal goals, a statement regarding how this degree will contribute to the applicant’s long-term goals (minimum of 300 words) and an indication of what has been done to prepare for this profession.

 - Access to the Internet and an active e-mail address.